tier4/caret_doc/docs/configuration/intra_node_data_path.md

 1. Directly editing the architecture file with an editor or similar tools
 2. Manipulating the Architecture object using the Python API

-Either way will produce the same results as long as it is defined correctly, so define the data path as you prefer.
+Both methods will yield the same results as long as it is defined correctly, so define the data path as you prefer.

 ### Directly editing the file